IBS-International-Business-School/group-research-project-report-drk/GROUP RESEARCH PROJECT REPORT.md

 | **Lowest-scoring:** Diverse leadership rep.| 2.77 |
 | **Highest-scoring:** Manager accessibility | 3.56 |

+**Key Insights:**

-**Insights:**Employees feel their managers are approachable, but do not see sufficient diversity in leadership roles.
+The lack of diversity in the leadership position is observed among employees, which is directly connected with the low "Representation" domain.Employees feel their managers are approachable, but do not see sufficient diversity in leadership roles.

 ---

 ### 4.6 Majority vs Underrepresented Groups (URG)

+The comparison of the experiences of the majority and URG respondents aids in comprehending whether the inclusion is constant among identities.Unexpectedly, URG respondents have a better score in all areas in this dataset.
+This could imply that majority groups are not as satisfied with the work of DEI or URGs are satisfied that actions of DEI have changed their world.

 #### DEI Scores: Majority vs URG**
 ![URG Comparison](images/URG_group.png)